-So asked one attendee at last week’s Retire Overseas Conference in Las Vegas.
+So asked one attendee at last week’s Retire Overseas Conference.
 She’s not the only one wondering about this.
-Affording retirement was one of our primary topics of discussion in Vegas last week.
+Affording retirement was one of our primary topics of discussion in Orlando last week.

 How are you going to be able to afford the retirement you’ve been dreaming about?
 Maybe you should defer the idea… keep working for five or six or more years longer… until you’ve been able to set a little more aside…

 Nah, that’s not the answer.

-As I explained to the crowd assembled in Sin City for our Sixth Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
+As I explained to the crowd assembled for our Seventh Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
 Find a way to generate more funds.